Asset Pricing in Pre-trained Transformer: Models

 \subsubsection{Estimation}

-The estimation of Transformer models in this study is minimising the MSE function through the method of Stochastic Gradient Descent (SGD) with the Adaptive Moment Estimation (Adam) optimizer.
-The detailed derivation of estimation for the standard Transformer model is explained in Appendix~\ref{sec:Transformer model Estimation}.
+The estimation of Transformer models in this study minimises the MSE function with an L1 regularization term (to prevent latent overfitting) through the method of Stochastic Gradient Descent (SGD) with the Adaptive Moment Estimation (Adam) optimizer.
+The detailed derivation of estimation for the standard Transformer model is explained in the appendix of Chapter 4.